 A workflow is a collection of actions that you execute across a range of records.
 Actions are chained together one after another, the output of one feeds the input of another.
 So you can have an action that copies, say, the filename field to another location, and then follow it with another action to find and replace certain characters in another.
 It is extremely powerful.
-To open Workflows click the Metadata Workflows button in the lower left portion of the interface:
+To open Workflows click the Metadata Workflows button in the toolbar or under the Windows menu:

 Unlike the Admin window in v4Pro, actions are executed on one record at a time, so memory isn’t an issue.
 There is an upper limit to the number of records that can be undoable(currently set to 50,000, any more than that and undo isn’t available).
 It would therefore be inherently faster than using the Detail Info Window>Admin area.

 You can build up certain workflows, even drag to rearrange the actions within them to do certain things like…